nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
-:information_source: An error message will be shown with an attempt to create a client with an existing email in Mycelium.
+:information_source: An error message will be shown with an attempt to create a client with an existing email in :mushroom:Mycelium.
 </div>

 ### Updating a client: `uc`

-Updates an *existing* client contact.
+To update an existing client contact, use the **`uc`** command followed by the client's email address.
+You can then add one or more optional arguments to specify the updated information such as the client's new name, email, year of birth, platform source, or mobile number.
+The interface will display the updated client's name and email once the update is successful.

 **Compulsory Arguments**
 - `-e email`